 Here, you’ll experience art, history, and nature.

-View masterworks by artists such as Rubens and Fragonard; learn about the culture of the Gilded age and the history of transportation in America; and stroll through 5.5 acres of lush grounds and gardens.
+View masterworks by artists such as Rubens and Fragonard; learn about the culture of the Gilded Age and the history of transportation in America; and stroll through 5.5 acres of lush grounds and gardens.

-Admission fees apply for Clayton tours and special exhibitions.
-Advance reservations are strongly encouraged.
+Admission fees apply for certain special exhibitions.

 The Frick is approximately 20 minutes east of downtown Pittsburgh at the corner of Penn and South Homewood avenues in Point Breeze.
 The entrance is located on Reynolds Street where parking is available in our free lot.